 After spending her holiday sneaking dogs into her hotel room, combing the beaches at night to feed the communities of strays that gathered there, and even flying two dogs home with her, Nikki vowed that the next time she returned to Puerto Rico, it would be to put an end to the suffering she’d seen; suffering that she thought could not get any worse.
 But then Hurricane Maria hit.

 In 2017, as people began to flee the island and leave their homes, animals were being abandoned in their thousands.
 Animal-lovers were faced with a heartbreaking choice, and many felt they had no choice but to leave their beloved pets behind as they escaped to safety.
-Thousands more weren’t as lucky; left for dead, tied up or caged in backyards and deserted shelters, they were deserted with no way to save themselves.
+Thousands more weren’t as lucky; left for dead, tied up or caged in backyards and shelters, they were deserted with no way to save themselves.
 With thousands of dogs roaming the streets with no food, shelter or basic care, breeding and fighting spiralled out of control and the stray population skyrocketed.

-In just a few short years, the situation has reached catastrophic levels.
+In just a few short years, the situation reached catastrophic levels.
 There are currently an estimated 500,000 stray dogs on the island, a number that is growing at an unprecedented rate.
 Dogs on the street face a daily battle against starvation, disease and cruelty, whilst dogs in public shelters live out their final days with a death-sentence hanging over their shoulders: impounded dogs are given a mere 48 hour window in which to be claimed (a near-impossibility for an unowned stray).

 As a result, some 500 dogs are euthanised on the island every single week.